 Postscript -- Is the Father-Son Relationship Eternal?
 The Scriptures help us see the errors in two claims about the Son that are held by a minority of believers, many of whom, thankfully, do assent to the Trinity and the deity of Jesus Christ.
 One false teaching is the claim that no triunity existed in God until He decided to express Himself in that way.
 The link above, the Christian Answer to Euthyphro's Dilemma in the eternal corroborating testimony of the three Witnesses of the Trinity, presents the biblical rebuttal to that first claim.
 The second related erroneous claim, as written about by Zeller and Showers, admits that the Persons of the Trinity have existed eternally, but that the Second Person did not become the "Son" until the Incarnation.
 This teaching at least has a proof text, which however appears to have been misapplied.
 One form of this second error is that through eternity past the second Person of the Trinity was the "Word" but not the "Son".
 This position claims that it was not until the Incarnation, or thereabouts, when the Father's prophecy was fulfilled, "This day have I begotten Thee", that the Word became the Son.
 The claim here is that the First Person of the Trinity sent the Second Person, the Word, to the world, who thereby became the Son.
 Let's look at four rebuttals to this claim.

 First, the Bible never says that God sent the Word to the Earth who then became the Son.
-Yes, among His many titles, the Second Person of the Trinity is also referred to as the Word (John 1:1, 14) and He was of course sent to the Earth.
+Among His many titles (the Christ, the Alpha and Omega, the Lamb of God, the Prince of Peace, the Son of Man, the Bridegroom, King of Kings, Lord of Lords, etc.), the Second Person of the Trinity is also referred to as the Word (John 1:1, 14) and He was of course sent to the Earth.
 However, when the Bible addresses the topic of WHO was sent to Earth, WHO came, WHO was given to the world, we don't read that the Word was sent and He became the Son, but rather, each time we read that:

 - "He loved us and sent His Son" (1 John 4:10)